 About the Root Canal Procedure

 The root canal process generally begins the same way as a filling does.
-There usually isn't any greater discomfort, either.
+There usually is not any greater discomfort either.
 Dr. Becker will administer an anesthetic to numb the tooth and the surrounding area.

 Next, he will make a small opening is made in the surface of the affected tooth to give access to the pulp chamber and root canals.
 The chamber and empty canals are then cleaned, disinfected, and prepared to receive a filling of inert, biocompatible material.